Sam Clucas: Stoke City

 Clucas joined Stoke City on 9 August 2018 for a fee of £6 million.
 Clucas missed the first three months of the 2018–19 campaign due to a slow recovery from knee surgery, eventually making his debut against Nottingham Forest on 10 November 2018.
 He scored his first goal for Stoke in a 2–1 win over Derby County on 28 November 2018.
 Clucas played 28 times for Stoke in 2018–19, scoring three goals as Stoke finished in 16th position.
 Clucas came in for heavy criticism from supporters after a needless red card against Queens Park Rangers on 9 March 2019.

 Clucas scored on the opening day of the 2019–20 season in a 2–1 defeat against Queens Park Rangers.
 Stoke began the season in poor form, failing to win any of the opening ten matches and were rooted to the bottom of the table by October.
 Michael O'Neill was brought in as new manager in November and Clucas scored twice in his first game in charge in a 4–2 win at Barnsley with his first goal scored from the half-way line.
 He scored again against Swansea on 25 January 2020 and in response to abuse from the Swansea support he ran the length of the pitch to celebrate in front of them.
 Clucas scored twice in a 5–1 victory over relegation rivals Hull City on 7 March 2020.
 The season was then suspended until June due to the COVID-19 pandemic.
 He scored a vital goal against Birmingham City on 12 July 2020 as Stoke avoided relegation and finished in 15th position.
 Clucas made 46 appearances in 2019–20 and was top goalscorer with 11.
 Clucas had injury problems during the 2020–21 campaign, making 26 appearances and underwent surgery on a double hernia in February 2021.

 Clucas signed a new two-year contract extension with Stoke in July 2021.
 Clucas had an inconsistent 2021–22 season, struggling with injuries and form which restricted him to 29 appearances of which 18 were starts.
+Injuries continued to hamper his game time in 2022–23 and he was released at the end of the season.

+Rotherham United

+Clucas joined Rotherham United on 15 September 2023 on a contract until the end of the 2023–24 season.
+On 7 May 2024, after the club were relegated, Rotherham announced the player would be released in the summer after his contract expired.

+Oldham Athletic

+On 31 October 2024, Clucas joined National League club Oldham Athletic.
+He made his debut for Oldham on 2 November 2024 in a 2–1 win at Tranmere Rovers in the FA Cup in which Clucas grabbed an assist.
+He only made 8 appearances for the Latics as a clause in his contract, stating that if a League One side offered for him then he would be allowed to leave, was triggered.